 1. Immunity: Mushrooms possess immunity-strengthening properties.
 These properties are attributed to bioactive compounds such as polysaccharides (beta-glucan), triterpenoids, and minerals present in it (7).
 These compounds are known to boost innate and acquired immunity by activating different types of immune system cells (5).

-2. Digestive health: The dietary fiber present in mushroom assists in digestion and healthy functioning of the bowel system.
-The fermentable fiber and oligosaccharides work as prebiotics (5).
+2. Heart health: The fermentable fiber Beta glucan is a form of soluble dietary fiber that’s been strongly linked to improving cholesterol and boosting heart health and oligosaccharides work as prebiotics (5).
 Enhanced prebiotic content of the diet stimulates the growth of beneficial microbiota that might help attenuate conditions such as obesity and cancer in the long run (8).

 3. Antioxidant effects: In vitro studies have shown that mushrooms have potential antioxidant effects when consumed on a regular basis.
 The polysaccharides present in mushrooms are attributed to its antioxidative effects (9).
 Besides polysaccharides, mushrooms have various vitamins, minerals, and ergothioneine, which is a sulfur-containing essential amino acid that has antioxidative effects (10).